figgis/yuv-viewer/README.md

-To display diff between two files of the same size and format, just add file as the last argument (computes and displays differences in luma value only):
+To display diff between two files of the same size and format, just add file as the last argument (computes and displays differences in luma value only, PSNR value is written to stdout):

     ./yv filename width height format diff_file
     ./yv foreman_cif.yuv 352 288 YV12 foreman_filtered_cif.yuv